 - Exclusive employment agreements, which means you won’t “moonlight” for anyone else doing similar work while you’re employed

-- Termination provisions, which state the terms under which employment can be terminated
+- Termination provisions, which state the terms under which employees can be terminated

 Enforcing Employment Contracts

 If an employment contract is breached or broken, the non-breaching party has a few options for enforcing the contract.
 One option is to request an injunction, which is a court order that requires the breaching party to start or stop doing whatever action is in breach of contract.

 Another option is to file a lawsuit for breach of contract, which is the route Sinclair Broadcasting Group took with Hills and Beaton.